M4GNV5/libjitas/README.md

 //assemble and link errors can be retrieved with this function
 //you probably want to call this in a loop to clear out all errors (as there can be multiple)
 //'ctx' is the context object used before with 'jitas_assemble' and/or 'jitas_link'
-//'line' is a pointer to an int that will be set to the line where the error occured char *jitas_error(jitas_context_t *ctx, int *line);
+//'line' is a pointer to an int that will be set to the line the error occured on char *jitas_error(jitas_context_t *ctx, int *line);

 //this can be used to retrieve the address of a symbol defined in assembly code